Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Mr Treacey lived his life in the care of the NHS and social care authorities but experienced an “unacceptably poor quality of life” and was not kept safe from harm, an NHS report has found.

-The review revealed that his death, at just 47, was “potentially avoidable” only came about under the Learning Disability Mortality Review Program after his family fought for years for answers.
+The review revealed that his death, at just 47, was “potentially avoidable” and only came about under the Learning Disability Mortality Review Program after his family fought for years for answers.
 The review also revealed that a flawed pathology and post-mortem report was used during the inquest into Mr Treacey’s death which did not follow national guidelines.

 Mr Treacey suffered from learning disabilities along with a complex form of epilepsy called Leonard Gastaut Syndrome.
 The investigation into his care and death follows a series of other shocking reports into the poor care of people with learning disabilities.